Say Goodbye to Lag: Effective Solutions for Improving Slow Computer Performance

 To update drivers:

-1. Open Device Manager by typing Device Manager in the search bar.
+1. Open Device Manager by typing Device Manager In the search bar.

 2. Expand the categories and right-click on the hardware component.